European Relations Department

-European Union relations and the Visegrad Cooperation plays a central role in the life and activities of the Antall József Knowledge Centre, as the very concept of the V4 was established by József Antall, who in addition to regional cooperation, also considered European integration as a factor that is of key importance to the future of Hungary.
+European Union relations and the Visegrad Cooperation play a central role in the activities of the Antall József Knowledge Centre, since the very concept of the V4 was established by József Antall, who, in addition to the regional cooperation, also considered European integration as a factor of key importance in the future of Hungary.

-The Office is also responsible for building relationships with overseas organisations and universities, as well as for managing scholarship programmes with institutions such as the Fulbright Commission in order to provide opportunities for students and young professionals to gain valuable experience in various fields within the AJKC talent management programme.
+The Global Relations Department is also responsible for building relationships with overseas organisations and universities, especially in Asia and America, as well as for managing scholarship programmes with institutions, such as the Fulbright Commission, in order to provide opportunities for students and young professionals to gain valuable experience in various fields within the AJKC talent management programme.

 Talent management is central to the activities of the Antall József Knowledge Centre.
-Through the lectures and internship opportunities on offer, secondary school and university students can acquire experience not typically available via school curricula.
-Our offices in Brussels, Budapest, Pécs, and Győr all host students who seek internship opportunities either to complete a professional practice as required by universities or out of personal interest.
+Through the lectures, publication and internship opportunities on offer, secondary school and university students can acquire experience not typically available via school curricula.
+Our offices in Brussels, Budapest, and Győr all host students who seek internship opportunities either to complete a professional practice as required by universities or out of personal interest.

-For secondary school students, the Soda Lab (since autumn 2013) and Talent Academy (since 2018) have been organising programme series and trainings on career guidance and the useful ways of spending their community service required by their schools.
+For secondary school students, the Soda Lab (since autumn 2013) and Talent Academy (since 2018) have been organising events, company visits and mentor programmes on education and career guidance and the useful ways of spending their community service required by their schools.
 The projects present a new view on education, that are based on opinion-sharing, learning in groups, first-hand experiences, and cooperation.

 The publishing activities of AJKC involve releasing professional publications, scientific works on political and social sciences (with special regard to security policy and international relations), as well as university textbooks.
 In our autobiographical series, prominent personalities of the Cold War period, including Ronald Reagan, George Bush, Margaret Thatcher, and Helmut Kohl recount crucial years and decisions still affecting their lives.
 Reacting to events of political, social, and economic significance in the 21st century, the professional publications series of the Knowledge Centre is made up of works incorporating the latest results of international relations and geopolitics, the history of politics, economics, and psychology.